sherliT12/bootstrap-starter-portfolio/README.md

         <li>Image filter by sections - adapted from <a href="https://www.w3schools.com/howto/howto_js_filter_elements.asp" target="_blank">w3schools How to - filter elements</a></li>
     </ul>

-All credits are also noted in the relevant CSS files.</p>
+All credits are also noted in the .css files.</p>